xumr0x/service-api-example/docs/discovery.md

 - [Azure's retry best practice](https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults)

 You need to implement one of the above strategies or create your own retry mechanism.
 Hint: use [Ruby's `retry`](https://ruby-doc.org/docs/keywords/1.9/Object.html#method-i-retry) for ease.

+### Optional: Caching

+*This part is optional.*

+You might have notice one issue with our current design: every time one service wants to talk to another, it needs to ask the service registry first.
+If say your frontend receive 1,000 request per second (RPS), your service registry will receive 1,000 requests, and that's only accounting for *one* frontend instance.

+We need to implement some kind of caching mechanism in the client so that it doesn't harass the service registry that frequently.
+Now, please implement a caching mechanism to reduce calls.

+By now you should have implemented a caching mechanism, likely using `hash`.
+Here comes a small problem:
+- What happens if an address you cached is no longer reachable?

+Here comes a bigger problem:
+- By caching, did you just completely messed up your load balancing strategy?
+How do you make sure, with caching, your load balancing strategy is still correct?
+- How do you make sure your cache is consistent with the data in the service registry (race condition)?

 ## Step 3 - Integrate to existing services